joyboseroy/indus_decipher/README.md

 shrink toward, but never cross, zero over the same range). +0.143 bits at the default 0.75 is a reasonable representative number, not a fragile artifact of that specific choice.

+**Correction, added after "The synthetic continuum" below: this section's implicit framing needs qualifying.** Everything above correctly establishes that the real corpus shows real order-2-conditioned sequential structure, validated against nulls that specifically lack it.
+What it does NOT establish, and what an earlier reading of this section risked implying, is that this structure is specifically LINGUISTIC.
+Testing this directly (see "The synthetic continuum" below) found that this project's own reference "language-like" synthetic generator (civ_a) does NOT reliably show the same positive order-3 signature, while a synthetic generator with zero linguistic motivation at all (civ_e, pure bureaucratic category nesting) does.
+Order-3 gain, as measured here, does not cleanly track "morphological" in either direction on these synthetic generators.
+Read the real corpus's +0.143 bits as evidence of real order-2-conditioned structure, full stop -- not as evidence the underlying system is a language, which this same method does not reliably detect even in a generator explicitly built to have morphology.

 ## Order 3 is validated; order 4 and beyond is inconclusive, not "saturated"